jyLin8100/GenSAM/README.md

-# :fire: Official repo for GenSAM
+# :fire: Official Repo for GenSAM
 ***AAAI*** **2024**

 **Relax Image-Specific Prompt Requirement in SAM: A Single Generic Prompt for Segmenting Camouflaged Objects**